This post contains affiliate links.

 Materials and Versatility

-Consider the projects you will be creating with a die cutting machine and what kinds of materials you will be using.
+Versatility is another important factor.
+Consider the projects you will be creating with a die cutting machine and what kinds of materials that will be cut.
 Heavy duty machines are able to cut a greater variety of materials.
 If you will be cutting mostly with paper-based materials, it might not make sense to invest in a heavy duty machine.
-Also, consider the versatility of the machine.
-Machines will cut materials, but you may want capabilities such as drawing and embossing.

 Ease of use – Software and Support